Blaarkies/weather-app/backend/README.md

   - This is useful for visual UI debugging on mobile devices.
 - `https://crystal-weather.blaarkies.com`
   - Production environment of hosted frontend

+If hosting the frontend from a different origin, that origin will need to be added into the CORS setup.

 ### Application Configuration